 If you live in West Palm Beach, we don't have to tell you that your property is in danger of termite damage.
 It isn't a matter of if termites will attack, but more a matter of when.

-If you don't have active termite protection for your West Palm Beach home, we strongly recommend that you learn how to detect termite activity, at the very least.
-While it can be extremely difficult to detect termites, knowing the following quick ways to tell if you have termites could save you from costly repairs.
+If you don't have active termite protection for your West Palm Beach property, we strongly recommend that you learn how to identify termite activity, at the very least.
+While it can be difficult to confirm the presence of live termites within a structure, knowing the following quick ways to tell if you have termites could save you from more costly repairs.

 These tubes act as extended ground tunnels, going from the soil up into the wood of your home.
 They look like mud because they are created with soil and saliva.
 If you want to find these tubes, you're probably going to have to get dirty.
 Termite workers avoid light.

 But swarmers are tiny.
 They can be a mere ? of an inch long.
 Look for their distinct white wings to notice them.
 These wings are stacked on their backs and rounded at the tips.
 But bear in mind that swarmers may go undetected.

-When swarmers emerge inside, they are very noticeable.
+- When swarmers emerge inside, they are very noticeable.
 But most of the time they emerge outside and fly away.

 There are many ways you might see the tunnels created by termites.
 It depends on the type of termite.
 If you do see termite tunnels, they are likely to look like trenches, not tunnels.
 These trenches will be stacked on top of each other in a network.

-5. Wood Damage
+Wood Damage From Termites

 We've discussed kickout holes and termite tunnels, but termites can create other types of damage.
 Here are a few characteristics to look for:

-Termite damage can look like water damage.
+- Termite damage can look like water damage.
 If you see an area that is bulged out, it bears a closer examination.

-Termites that get into baseboards or window and door frames can create areas that look eaten.
+- Termites that get into baseboards or window and door frames can create areas that look eaten.

-Wood that looks splintered.
+- Wood that looks splintered.

-Wood that appears brittle or sounds hollow.
+- Wood that appears brittle or sounds hollow.

-Wood that has a honeycomb appearance.
+- Wood that has a honeycomb appearance.

 The Fastest Way To Tell If Your Home Has Termites

 Our licensed termite control professionals have the tools and knowledge to locate and identify termite species and guide you in selecting the right solution to arrest a termite infestation.